open-organization/open-org-educators-guide/README.md

 ## About the book

-Organizations everywhere are becoming more open—and more innovative, agile, and engaged as a result.
-But can we say the same of our educational organizations?
+The way we design, build, and lead our organizations is changing.
+Unfortunately our methods for educating the people who _inhabit_ those organizations—and for empowering the people committed to training tomorrow's leaders—aren't.

-What if we could build classrooms, departments, or entire educational institutions on the same values that power the open source communities?
-What if we could infuse [open principles](https://opensource.com/open-organization/resources/open-org-definition)—like transparency, inclusivity, adaptability, collaboration, and community—into reimagined educational organizations?
-How might that change the ways educators prepare students for life in an increasingly open world?
+But what if we could build classrooms, departments, or entire educational institutions on the same principles that power the world's most innovative, agile, and engaged open source communities?

-This volume of the [_Open Organization_ book series](https://opensource.com/open-organization/resources/book-series) explores those questions.
+This volume of the [_Open Organization_ book series](https://opensource.com/open-organization/resources/book-series) explores that question.

 Three principal sections comprise the book: